Skip to content

 Individuals or businesses may not apply directly to the State or FEMA, however, eligible local governments or private non-profit organizations may apply on their behalf.

-HMGP funding is announced by DHS&EM following a federally declared disaster in Alaska and will be posted on the DHS&EM website.
+HMGP funding is announced by DHS&EM following a federally declared disaster in Alaska and will be posted on the DHS&EM website with the amount of funding available depending on the disaster size.

 BRIC is an annual, nationally competitive re-occurring funding opportunity and is announced by DHS&EM when funding availability is announced by FEMA.